 The Mystery of Borobudur's Location

 There are two other temples near Borobudur.
-Although none of them is as significant as Borobudur, the two temples ‒ Mendut and Pawon ‒ bear striking patterns like Borobudur's.
-Moreover, the three temples are built on a straight line.
+Although none is as significant as Borobudur, the two temples ‒ Mendut and Pawon ‒ bear striking patterns like Borobudur's.
+Moreover, the three temples are built in a straight line.
 Although the reason for such architecture is unknown, researchers believe that the temples and their locations were related to an unknown ancient ritual practiced by the Sailendra Dynasty.

 Due to the practiced religion of the constructer, Borobudur's architecture revolved around the principles of Buddhism.

 The building is an open temple, meaning that visitors can see the carvings for each level's wall in the open air.
-At the circular levels, you can see small stupas around a large stupa.
-There are some stupas with Buddha's statues inside of it.
+You can see small stupas around a large stupa at the circular levels.
+There are some stupas with Buddha statues inside of them.